Sasha Kaun

 Alexander "Sasha" Olegovich Kaun (Александр Олегович Каун, born May 8, 1985) is a Russian former professional basketball player.
 He played college basketball in the United States for the University of Kansas for four seasons, where he won an NCAA championship in 2008 before being selected with the 56th overall pick by the Seattle SuperSonics in the 2008 NBA draft.
 He played seven seasons in Russia for CSKA Moscow.
 In 2015, he returned to the United States and played his only NBA season with the Cleveland Cavaliers, where he won an NBA championship in 2015–16.
-Kaun became one of the first Russians, along with Timofey Mozgov, in NBA history to win an NBA championship.
+In doing so, Kaun became one of the first two Russians in history, along with teammate Timofey Mozgov, to win an NBA championship.
 He also represented Russia in the 2012 Summer Olympics.

 High school

 In high school at the Florida Air Academy, Kaun averaged 13.0 points, 7.0 rebounds, and 2.0 blocks per game as a junior and 15.3 points and 12.6 rebounds per game as a senior.
 He led his team to a 23–0 record and to the Florida state championships.